hi-Kartik2004/php-login-auth/README.md

 /* Author : Kartikeya Saini */

-# Steps to use download this project.
+# Steps to use/download this project.
 1. fork and clone using command git clone repository_url_here or
 2. Download as zip